Can You Drink Alcohol On The Carnivore Diet? (Why and Why not?)

 Willpower Out the Door

-Every new habit, behavior or diet takes discipline and going carnivore is no different.
+Every new habit, behavior, or diet takes discipline, and going carnivore is no different.
 The first weeks can be challenging.
-If this way of eating has piqued your interest and you really want to see changes and feel better then it’s time to remove alcohol.
+If this way of eating has piqued your interest and you really want to see changes and feel better, then it’s time to remove the alcohol.

 Here’s a little trick I do when it comes to munchies.
-I carry around this sugar-free Biltong, it’s just like beef jerky but no additives which makes it carnivore compliant!
+I carry around these sugar-free dehydrated Ribeye Steak strips from Carnivore Crisps.
+(10% discount with this link)

 If You Do Drink, Some Suggestions